 |Detection Names||Avira (TR/Crypt.XPACK.Gen), BitDefender (Gen:Trojan.Heur.FU.euW@aqmXl0f), ESET-NOD32 (A Variant Of Win32/Filecoder.NXP), Kaspersky (Trojan.Win32.DelShad.aqi), Full List Of Detections (VirusTotal)|

-|Symptoms||Can't open files stored on your computer, previously functional files now have a different extension, for example my.docx.locked.
-A ransom demanding message is displayed on your desktop.
-Cyber criminals are asking to pay a ransom (usually in bitcoins) to unlock your files.|
+|Symptoms||Cannot open files stored on your computer, previously functional files now have a different extension (for example, my.docx.locked).
+A ransom demand message is displayed on your desktop.
+Cyber criminals demand payment of a ransom (usually in bitcoins) to unlock your files.|

 |Distribution methods||Infected email attachments (macros), torrent websites, malicious ads, unofficial software activation or updating tools.|

 |Damage||All files are encrypted and cannot be opened without paying a ransom.
-Additional password stealing trojans and malware infections can be installed together with a ransomware infection.|
+Additional password-stealing trojans and malware infections can be installed together with a ransomware infection.|

-How to protect yourself from ransomware infections?
+How to protect yourself from ransomware infections

-Text presented in Kokoklock ransomware's text file:
+Text presented in Kokoklock ransomware text file:

 What happen ?